Hier klicken um diesen Artikel auf Deutsch zu lesen

 Take care if you sell products from other producers with the Green Dot trademark on them to customers abroad.

 It is especially dangerous if you sell products abroad for which the producer has only obtained the Green Dot license in your home country.
 In this case you (as the exporter) are obligated to ensure that the Green Dot license in your target markets are obtained.
 It is best to clarify with your suppliers whether the required Green Dot licenses abroad have been obtained, or re-pack your products (i.e. remove the Green Dot) before shipping them abroad.
-Then again, re-packing all products for export will produce the double amount of packaging waste and is arguably not a very sustainable thing to do…
+Then again, re-packing all products for export will produce the double amount of packaging waste and is arguably not a very sustainable thing to do.

-The Green Dot mandatory in Spain
+The Green Dot is not mandatory anymore

 Do you have any additional questions regarding the Green Dot and ist implications for e-commerce?
 Please let us know!